 The Fund has adopted a Distribution and Service Plan (the "Plan") with respect to Class W Shares consistent with the requirements of Rule 12b-1 under the Investment Company Act.
-Subject to receipt of exemptive relief from the SEC, under the Plan the Fund will be permitted to pay to the Distributor, or to other qualified recipients under the Plan, up to 0.25% on an annualized basis of the aggregate net assets of the Fund attributable to Class W Shares (the "Distribution and Service Fee").
-There is no assurance that the Fund will be granted the exemptive order.
+Under the Plan the Fund is permitted to pay to the Distributor, or to other qualified recipients under the Plan, up to 0.25% on an annualized basis of the aggregate net assets of the Fund attributable to Class W Shares (the "Distribution and Service Fee").
 The Distribution and Service Fee is paid for the sale and marketing of the Class W Shares and to reimburse the Distributor for related expenses incurred.
 The Distributor generally will pay all or a portion of the Distribution and Service Fee to Financial Intermediaries that sell Class W Shares.
 Because the Distribution and Service Fees are paid out of the Fund's assets on an ongoing basis, over time they will increase the cost of an investment in Class W Shares and may cost more than paying other types of sales charges.
 Class I Shares and Founders Shares are not subject to the Distribution and Service Fee.
 The Distribution and Service Plan is a compensation plan, which means that the Distributor is compensated regardless of its expenses, as opposed to a reimbursement plan which reimburses only for expenses incurred.
 The Distributor does not retain any of the Distribution and Service Fee for profit.
 All Distribution and Service Fees are held in a retention account by the Distributor to pay for and/or reimburse the Advisor for distribution-related expenditures.